Hadoop vs Data Warehouse

 The majority of Hadoop experts believe an integrated data warehouse (IDW) is simply a huge pile of data.
 However, data volume has nothing to do with what makes a data warehouse.
+In this article, we will compare Hadoop vs Data Warehouse to better understand the differences between these two.
 An IDW is a design pattern, an architecture for an analytics environment.
 First defined by Barry Devlin in 1988, the architecture quickly was called into question as implementers built huge databases with simple designs as well as small databases with complex designs.

 In 1992, Bill Inmon published “Building the Data Warehouse,” which described two competing implementations: data warehouses and data marts.
 Gartner echoed Inmon’s position in 2005 in its research “Of Data Warehouses, Operational Data Stores, Data Marts and Data Outhouses.”
 Both are oversimplified in the following table.

 |Integrated Data Warehouses||Data Marts|

 “Subject-oriented” means the IDW is a digital reflection of the business.
 Subject areas contain tabular data about customers, inventory, financials, sales, suppliers, accounts, etc. The IDW contains many subject areas, each of which is 250 to 5,000 relational tables.
 Having many subject areas enables cross-organizational analysis – often called the 360-degree view.
 The IDW can answer thousands of routine, ad hoc, and complex questions.

 In contrast, a data mart deploys a small fraction of one or two subject areas (i.e., a few tables).
 With only a few tables, data marts answer far fewer questions and are poor at handling ad hoc requests from executives.